Complete Guide to Raw Material Inventory Management

 Supplies vs Materials

-Supplies are items used in the production process that are not involved to create of the final product.
+Supplies are items used in the production process that are not involved in creating the final product.
 Examples of supplies are items like packaging, shipping containers, and office supplies: they are costs that are important but are completely adjacent to your product making.

-Materials, on the other hand, are items that involved directly in creating your final product.
+Materials, on the other hand, are items directly involved in creating your final product.
 Common examples of materials for manufacturing include items like fabric, wood, and metal.
-The “rule of thumb” here on materials are they tend to be consumable - they are consumed or “used up” either partly or completely when you make a batch of your product.
+The “rule of thumb” here is that materials tend to be consumable — they are consumed or “used up” either partly or completely when you make a batch of your product.

 👉 Want to read more about supplies and materials?
 Take a look at our detailed explainer here: What’s the difference between supplies and materials?